isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2397.md

 ---
-title: Flick Time Management System Enterprise Enhanced (TMSEE) - Flick 100
+title: HubSpot - Package A Hubspot sales pro + marketing (1000 contacts)
 permalink: /productivity-solutions-grant/solutionrepo/solution2397
 ---

 ### Description

-With more than 10 years' experience in HR Time Attendance Solution, Flick understands the need of having a hassle-free Time Attendance Solution

-Flick's Time Management System Enterprise Enhanced (TMSEE) is a time attendance software that is flexible and proven to work for everyday time management and attendance needs.
-Flick believes in working together with Clients towards a more efficient HR system and solution, which will in turn reduce Clients' workload significantly.
+Hubspot is a SaaS provider for digital marketing (primarily inbound marketing, but also caters to outbound marketing), sales and customer service.
+Founded in 2006 by Brian Halligan and Dharmesh Shah at the Massachusetts Institute of Technology (MIT), Hubspot aims to provide products, services and tools for customer relationship (CRM), social media marketing, content management, lead generation, web analytics, search engine optimization (SEO), live chat and customer support.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Flick_Solutions_20200968_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Brew_Interactive_20200255_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria